Doing Your Best to Avoid Payday Loans? Here are 15 Alternatives

 The Bottom Line

 If you already have one or more payday loans and are struggling to break out of a cycle of debt, the best first step is to stop taking out more of them.
 Don’t resort to another lender with triple-digit interest rates.
-Even if you cannot repay your debts and need some cash, resorting to another payday loan will only worsen the problem and put you deeper in debt.
+Even if you cannot repay your debts and need some cash, resorting to another payday loan will only worsen the problem and push you deeper into debt.

 Mary-Jo Kranacher MBA, CPA/CFF, CFE.
 ACFE Endowed Professor of Fraud Examination and Professor of Accounting for the School of Business & Information Systems at York College, CUNY